J-Afzal/Python-Projects/README.md

 ## Warning

-Due to the use of StockFish as the chess engine for `Chess`, a terminal window will pop up when running `Chess`.
+Due to the use of StockFish as the chess engine, a terminal window will pop up when running `Chess`.

 ## Chess GIF